Video shows Port Authority official's rant at police

 It's not clear why she reacted this way, though it's hard to imagine she doesn't regret it.

-Police Officer: "You may take your daughter now."
+Police officer: "You may take your daughter now."

 Turner: "You may not tell me when to take my child.
-You may shut the ***k up."
+You may shut the (expletive) up."

 ----------